mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-elements.md

 1. Select **Update Roles** to save your changes.

-> You can also use the [Postman VS Code extension](/docs/getting-started/basics/about-vs-code-extension/) to manage collection roles assigned to team members.
+> You can also use the [Postman VS Code extension](/docs/getting-started/basics/about-vs-code-extension/) to manage collection and environment roles assigned to team members.

 ## Requesting role access for workspaces